ICPSwap-Labs/icpswap-staking-pool/README.md

 1. Deploy the canister of StakingFeeReceiver actor
 2. Deploy the canister of StakingPoolFactory actor
 3. Deploy the canister of StakingPoolIndex actor
-4. Deploy the canister of StakingPoolValidator actor
+4. Deploy the canister of StakingPoolFactoryValidator actor
 5. Call the *createStakingPool* function from *StakingPoolFactory* canister to create a new staking pool
 6. Call the *icrc1_transfer* function from *TestToken* canister to transfer reward tokens to the staking pool
 7. Call the *icrc2_approve* function from *TestToken* canister to approve the staking pool to spend the stake tokens